-Coldplay announced in 2019 that they would not continue touring due to environmental concerns.
+Coldplay had previously announced in 2019 that they would not continue touring due to environmental concerns.
 Now, four years after their “Head Full of Dreams” tour, the chart-topping band is making new commitments to reduce their environmental impact and create a culture of eco-friendly music tours.

 “Sometimes criticism leads to improvement.
 If that’s the case, then it was worth listening to,” said Martin.
 “So we could stay at home, and that may be better, but we want to tour and we want to meet people and connect with people.
 So we’ll try to do that in the cleanest way possible.”

 The band have aligned their goals with current climate action and advocacy, matching the targets set by the United Nations Framework Convention on Climate Change (UNFCCC) and its Race to Zero campaign.
 The Race to Zero campaign was launched a year ahead of November 2021’s United Nations Climate Change Conference (COP26), to encourage nations to reduce global emissions by 50% by 2030 and achieve net zero emissions by 2050.

 Coldplay’s 2022 world tour will be powered almost entirely by renewable energy, using a rechargeable show battery the band developed with BMW, the band explains on their website.
 They have teamed up with BMW to develop a rechargeable battery that will be powered by recycled cooking oil, solar power, and the kinetic energy of their audiences.